zsiki/GeoEasy/doc/reference_guide.rst

 The Help menu contains two options, Help and About.
 Both of them display a small dialog box.
 The Help box contains only a link to documentation folder on the Github page of the program.
 The About box shows version, modules and copyright info.
-The date in the About box is importan for development (nightly build) versions.
+The date in the About box is important for development (nightly build) versions.
 The version number is not changed for development versions but the date.

 GeoEasy field-book window
 -------------------------

-You can open a field-book window from the main window Edit/Observations menu.
+You can open a field-book window from the main window **Edit/Observations** menu.
 In the field-book window you can view and edit field-books.
 Each loaded field-book is opened in a separate window.
 The actually displayed values from the field-book depend on the actual